 - Example # 7.
 End a Harmony Activity When You Answer A Call

-All of these are based on Harmony activities, so you will need to have the activity set to do what you want on the Harmony side of the equation.
-For example, you might have a “Netflix and Chill “activity that dims the lights and changes the bulb color to blue, lowers your smart blinds, fires up your TV and sound system, then turns on Netflix.
+All these are based on Harmony activities, so you must have the activity set to do what you want on the Harmony side of the equation.
+For example, you might have a “Netflix and Chill “activity that dims the lights, changes the bulb color to blue, lowers your smart blinds, fires up your TV and sound system, and then turns on Netflix.

 Interestingly, there are a ton of Harmony applets on the IFTTT site.
-In fact, there are 10,796 related applets!
-Sadly, the site does NOT make it easy to get some decent ideas on what you can do.
+There are 10,796 related applets!
+Sadly, the site does NOT make it easy to get decent ideas on what you can do.
 It looks like the examples are organized according to when they were posted, as opposed to say, popularity, which left me scratching my head.

-And when I get to head scratching, I get to thinking about writing a blog post.
+And when I get to head-scratching, I think about writing a blog post.

 How To Get Started with IFTTT

-In order to get started with Harmony and IFTTT you will need to create an account.
-The easiest way to do this is simply to sign in with your existing Google or Facebbook account.
+To start with Harmony and IFTTT, you must create an account.
+The easiest way to do this is to sign in with your existing Google or Facebook account.